Dwarslooper/Dwarslooper/README.md

 Welcome to my GitHub Profile :)

 ## About Me
-17 years old dev from Cologne in Germany (UTC+1 / UTC+2) who spends way too much time inside.
+17 y/o dev from Cologne in Germany (UTC+1 / UTC+2) who spends way too much time inside.
 Mainly focused on backend and overall Minecraft development like (client) mods, servers / plugins (and sometimes datapacks) with a affection to IT Security.
 Sometimes I do web development aswell.. (looking up how to center a div every time again)

 ## My Stats
 <div>